-Latin & English Teacher; Associate Director of Residential Life for Staff; Dorm Advisor
+Latin Teacher; Keeper of Traditions; Assoc.
+Director of Residential Life; Dorm Advisor

-Sheppard Morrison has an A.B. in classics and a concentration in theatre.
-She has taught in many settings including a Montessori Stepping Stones program and adult education in theatre.
-She also has taught middle and high school history, English, computer, journalism, and Latin classes and has worked as a paraprofessional reference librarian.
-She came to Chatham Hall in 2002.
+At Chatham Hall since 2002, Sheppard "Shep" Morrison has an A.B. in classics with a concentration in theatre from Randolph-Macon Woman's College.
+She has taught in many settings including a Montessori Stepping Stones program, private day schools, and adult education in theatre.
+Shep also has taught middle and high school history, English, computer skills, journalism, and Latin classes and has worked as a paraprofessional reference librarian.